James Griffin Boswell: J. G. Boswell Company

 After leaving the army, Boswell started working in Greene County, Georgia, as a regional cotton broker.

 Learning about development in California, he migrated there and settled in Pasadena.
 He bought property in Corcoran, located on Tulare Lake, which used to be the largest body of fresh water in the state.
 He worked to drain the wetlands around the lake, using dykes, ditches, canals, and dams in order to farm its fertile bed.
 He established his company in 1921 and started cultivating cotton in California.
 He was joined by his brother William Whittier Boswell.
 They managed the processing of the cotton and its marketing, and gradually acquired more property.

 Tulare Lake is still home to some of the world's biggest cotton farmers.

+During the thirties, many of the farmers from the dustbowl, moved out west and worked on Boswell farms.